 NHD’s Las Vegas office is located at 7220 Bermuda Road, Suite B, and Las Vegas, Nevada 89119.
 The Las Vegas LIHTC contact person is Mark Licea, Federal Programs Supervisor.
 Mr. Licea can be contacted at 702.486.7254 or mlicea@housing.nv.gov.
 The facsimile number is 702.486.7227.

-SECTION 30 MODIFICATIONS TO AFTER ADOPTION/WAIVERS
+SECTION 30 MODIFICATIONS TO QAP AFTER ADOPTION/WAIVERS

 The Nevada Housing Division reserves the right to amend or modify the QAP after adoption and posting, including its compliance and monitoring provisions, as required by the amendment of IRC Section 42, NRS Chapter 319 and/or NAC 319, as well as for errors, omissions, updated allocation estimates, updated population estimates, or other necessary information.
 Any amendments or modifications will be published in a Program Notice and/or Program Bulletin posted on its website at http://housing.nv.gov/.
 Applicants are encouraged to check the website frequently for updates.